hariom-rai-21/Creativity-Team-Excellence/Ques.1.md

    A group must consist of at least two individuals who interact with one another.

 2. **Common Goal or Purpose**:
-   Members of a group share a common objective or are working towards a similar purpose.
+   Members of a group share a common objective or are working towards a.      similar purpose.

 3. **Interaction**:
    Group members communicate, share ideas, and influence.    each other.